markoo/Projects/README.md

 * I will use Python to solve these.
 Why?
 Because I want to learn the language quickly.
 * I have no interest in making games, so I'm excluding those from the list below.
-* I'm not interested in networking, so I *might* skip all (or some) of them.
-* The projects will not be made in the order posted.
+* The projects WILL be made in the order posted. (planning for 1 a day)
 * I may not be able to complete all of them.
 * My method of solving them may not be the best.